jatwitmyer/food_pantry_finder/README.md

 Currently, if a person needs assistance in finding food services, they must do so over the phone with 2-1-1 or through an established connection with a social worker.
 These methods are reliable sources of care, but are time-consuming for the user, and hunger can't wait.
 We seek to expedite the search process with an easy-to-use tool that anyone with an internet connection can access.

 Our program utilizes web-scraping to collect and organize data from google maps.
 We offer two visualizations of the data: a list and a weekly schedule.
-A user can choose to save the information as a PDF for future.
+A user can choose to save the information as a PDF for future reference.

 ## Prototype Demonstration
 ### List